4site-interactive-studios/sharethumb-wordpress/README.txt

 = Can I create my own templates? =

 We are working hard on that feature and hope to release it soon.
-[Send us an email](mailto:support@4sitestudios.com?subject=Let me know when custom themes are supported by ShareThumb) if you would like to be notified when that feature is ready.
+Send us an email at support@4sitestudios.com if you would like to be notified when that feature is ready.

 = Who are you guys anyway? =